MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/adding-and-removing-extensions.md

    ![actions menu](./../media/browseraction_contextmenu.png)

-You can also do this from the extensions details page by:
+Alternatively, you may do this from the extensions details page:

 1. Click on the extension button.
 2. Toggle **Show button next to address bar** to on.